 Upon sign up, we will send you our richly detailed, pre-trip information package.

 With its arduous approaches, massive glaciers and stunning vistas, the Cascades provide a world-class classroom in which to develop the necessary skills to become a proficient mountaineer.
 The six-day course typically takes place on Mt.
 Baker.
 We may use other peaks in the North Cascades if necessary to ensure the best possible mountain conditions for each course.
 All courses begin with one-day of rock climbing instruction at Mt.
 Erie featuring exceptional views of the Olympics and Puget Sound, with a focus on transferable skills to glacier travel.
 Alpine Ascents believes the best training for mountaineering is accomplished with as much time in the field as possible, so all six days are spent in the mountains.

 We meet at our Seattle office for a 6:30 a.m. orientation and gear check.
 A big part of developing your necessary skills starts with having the proper equipment and food to ensure a safe and enjoyable experience in the wilderness.
 The guides will discuss each piece of equipment and ensure that everything is in good condition and is a proper fit.
 Finally, the guides will evaluate conditions, discuss weather with the group, and make last-minute adjustments before departing Seattle.
 This is an invaluable part of the course and will often help eliminate many of the questions students have in regards to both equipment and the flow of the course.

 From the office, we will drive to Mt.
-Erie to learn about the basics of rock climbing in a spectacular setting.
+Erie to learn about essential components of travel in technical terrain.
 The climbing areas on Mt.
 Erie overlook the Puget Sound, with panoramic views of the San Juan Islands, the Olympics, and several of the Cascade volcanos.
 We will begin with an introduction to technical climbing equipment and knots.
-Next, we will progress to belaying, rappelling, prussiking and practicing climbing movement skills.
+Next, we will progress to belaying, rappelling, prussiking and, if time allows, practicing climbing movement skills.
 Many glaciated climbs, particularly those in the Pacific Northwest, involve sections of rock climbing making this day of the course particularly relevant for those with aspirations to climb further in the Cascades.